pbpcodes/dustbin/README.md

 ## 🧐 Introduction <a name = "intro"></a>

-DUSTBIN has most of the important functionalities like Link Creation, Private Bins, Code Highlighting and much more.
+DUSTBIN is a website where you can store your data and share it with your peers.
 The purpose of this webapp is to make Text/Code sharing easier.

+It has most of the important functionalities like:
+- Link Creation
+- Private Bins
+- Code Highlighting
+- Private Bins
 - Every created bin is auto-deleted after 24 hours.

 ## ⛏️ Built Using <a name = "built_using"></a>